 There were effective systems to reduce the risk and spread of infection within the practice.
 The practice had an infection control policy that had been regularly reviewed.
-It was demonstrated through direct observation of the cleaning process and a review of practice protocols that HTM 01 05 (national guidance for infection prevention and control in dental practices) Essential Quality Requirements for infection control was being met.
+It was demonstrated through direct observation of the cleaning process and a review of practice protocols that

+HTM 01 05 (national guidance for infection prevention and control in dental practices) Essential Quality Requirements for infection control was being met.
 It was observed that an audit of infection control processes carried out in April 2016 confirmed compliance with HTM 01 05 guidelines.

-We looked at the three dental treatment rooms, (two not in use) waiting area, reception and toilet and saw that all areas were visibly clean, tidy and clutter free.
-Clear zoning demarking clean from dirty areas was apparent in all treatment rooms.
-Hand washing facilities were available including liquid soap and paper towels in each of the treatment rooms.
-Hand washing protocols were also displayed appropriately in various areas of the practice and bare below the elbow working was observed. treatment rooms were inspected and these were clean, ordered and free from clutter.
+We looked at the one dental treatment room in use, waiting area, reception and toilet and saw that all areas were visibly clean, tidy and clutter free.
+Clear zoning demarking clean from dirty areas was apparent in the treatment room.
+Hand washing facilities were available including liquid soap and paper towels in the treatment room.
+Hand washing protocols were also displayed appropriately in various areas of the practice and bare below the elbow working was observed.
+The treatment room was inspected and was clean, ordered and free from clutter.

-Each treatment room had the appropriate routine personal protective equipment available for staff use, this included protective gloves and visors.
+The treatment room had the appropriate routine personal protective equipment available for staff use, this included protective gloves and visors.

 The dental nurse we spoke with described to us the end-to-end process of infection control procedures at the practice.
 They explained the decontamination of the general treatment room environment following the treatment of a patient.
 They demonstrated how the working surfaces, dental unit and dental chair were decontaminated.
 This included the treatment of the dental water lines.
 The dental water lines were maintained to prevent the growth and spread of Legionella bacteria (Legionella is a term for particular bacteria which can contaminate water systems in buildings); they described the method they used which was in line with current HTM 01 05 guidelines.
-We saw that a Legionella risk assessment had been carried out and updated by the practice by a competent person in April 2016.
+We saw that a Legionella risk assessment had been carried out and updated by the practice by a competent person in December 2015.
 The recommended procedures contained in the report including the testing of water quality and regular hot and cold temperature tests were carried out and logged appropriately, these measures ensured that patients and staff were protected from the risk of infection due to Legionella.

-A Dental Nurse showed us how instruments were decontaminated after use.
+A dental nurse showed us how instruments were decontaminated after use.
 They wore appropriate personal protective equipment (including heavy gloves, visor and apron) while instruments were cleaned and decontaminated.

-The Practice used a system of manual cleaning/scrubbing for the initial cleaning process, the instruments were then placed in a washer/disinfector and then inspected with an illuminated magnifier prior to being placed in an autoclave(a device for sterilising dental and medical instruments).
-We saw that instruments were placedin pouches after sterilisation and dated to indicate when they should be reprocessed if left unused.
+The Practice used a system of manual cleaning/scrubbing for the initial cleaning process, the instruments were then placed in an ultrasonic bath and then inspected with an illuminated magnifier prior to being placed in an autoclave (a device for sterilising dental and medical instruments).
+We saw that instruments were placed in pouches after sterilisation and dated to indicate when they should be reprocessed if left unused.